 over 300 acres - 100% of rental value

 Where land is let, no tax should be payable.

 The above rules would help some of the African nations sort out the land problems where white farmers could own, but let some land to local people while still owning and farming some themselves.

 If Africa was to establish boundaries similar to the European module, in order to concentrate on making their local land more fertile, then Africa could feed itself.

 In order to keep a policy for food security, we need to make producing food a paying enterprise.
 We would not then need to consider GM crops.
 Council owned farms should be transferred to a farming company to stop councils being able to sell them off.
-Some large farm holdings could also be transferred to the company as an alternative to inheritance tax.

-There are too many speculators in forward buying of food and land investors.
+There are too many speculators in forward buying of food, and land investors.
 A new concept is needed for land use.